If you are new to CrossFit , you may wonder what CrossFit Open is. Here's what you need to know.

-The Quarterfinals is a 2 more weeks of online competition with the same method as the Open, but with a higher smaller selection of athletes and with an increase in the demands and difficulty of the WODs.
+It consists of another 2 more weeks of online competition with the same method of operation as the Open, but with a smaller selection of athletes and with an increase in the demand of the WODs.

 After the Quarterfinals, only the best will advance to a final stage before reaching the Games.

-Initially, they are in the form of on-site if there is no uncontrollable mishap on the part of the organization and if they are held between May and June.
+In principle, they are held in person if there is no uncontrollable setback on the part of the organization and are held between May and June.

-Athletes will be assigned to the competition in which they participate based on the region they belong to (the information they provide when registering for the Open at the beginning of the season).
+The athletes are assigned the competition in which they participate according to the region to which they belong (data that they put in their registration at the beginning of the season for the Open).

-The Open has not stopped to evolve since its first edition in 2011.
+The Open has not stopped evolving since its first edition in 2011.

-That year, athletes from all over the world were encouraged to record themselves doing a WOD with the goal of qualifying for Regionals (what are now the Semifinals).
+That year athletes from all over the world were encouraged to record themselves doing a WOD with the goal of qualifying to Regionals (what are now semifinals but organized by CF Games).
 The number of participants in the first edition was around 26,000.

-In 2012, the Open totaled a figure of around 70.000 participants of 73 different nationalities.
+In 2012 the Open totaled close to 70,000 participants of 73 different nationalities.
 It has continued to grow in popularity year after year.